 Investing in Queensland's renewable energy supply chain

 Queensland has many renewable energy resources, including solar, wind and geothermal.
-The state is also rich in new economy minerals, which are manufacturing inputs for renewable energy components.
-With recent growth in the industry, Queensland is becoming Australia's premier location for renewable energy manufacturing, generation and storage.
+The state is also rich in critical minerals, which are manufacturing inputs for renewable energy components.
+With continued industry growth, Queensland is becoming Australia's premier location for renewable energy manufacturing, generation and storage.